philippabele/hexagonale-architecture/tutorial/lab5/lab5.md

 **RUN** all architecture tests

-## Task 5.4: Hold the Domain Model Clean with Full Mapping Strategy
+## (Optional) Task 5.4: Hold the Domain Model Clean with Full Mapping Strategy

 Let's change the scenario a little.
 For our domain the equipment list is not relevant.
 We need this only to determine the enriched domain value  _has2GSupport_.